mweston6288/MH/README.md

 * Limit suggestions based on Hunter Rank

 ## TODO
-[ ] create mongo functions to update buildNo with proper values [ ] update build page so most recently updated build is on top [ ] update database buildNo whenever user reorganizes a build
+[x] create mongo functions to update buildNo with proper values [x] update build page so most recently updated build is on top [x] update database buildNo whenever user reorganizes a build [ ] make delete option

 ## Builds current status
 When user logs in, userContext gets the buildCount but not the actual builds.
 Builds are filled into an array upon going to the builds page.